Cost of Living in The Gambia: What to Budget in 2026

 Utilities, Internet and Mobile Costs

-Mobile data starts very cheap (about $0.50 for 512 kbps) but high-speed options are limited and satellite plans can cost as much as $335 for 0.5–10 Mbps.
+Mobile data starts cheap (about $0.50 for 512 kbps), but high-speed options are limited.
+Satellite plans can cost as much as $335 for 0.5–10 Mbps.

 Household Utility Bills

 Expect variable electricity reliability, occasional generator fuel costs, and higher bills during hotter months.
+Because internet availability is limited, most users buy fixed megabyte bundles rather than unlimited plans, which drives up the effective cost per MB.

 Mobile Data Pricing